section-engineering-education/engineering-education/content/articles/implementing-video-conferencing-with-react-node/index.md

 - WebRTC

 ### Fundamentals of web-based video conferencing
 Video conferencing is essentially the visual interaction between two or more nodes connected to the internet.
-It provides the transmission of static images, texts, full-motion and high-definition audio between multiple nodes
+It provides the transmission of static images, texts, full-motion and high-definition audio between multiple nodes.

-Implementing video conferencing requires basic knowledge of the following concepts
+Implementing video conferencing requires basic knowledge of the following concepts:
 - WebRTC
 - Graphql
 - Nodejs